 Arts @ St. Andrew’s Blog Site

 This venture, sponsored by parishioners involved in the creation, interpretation, and teaching of the arts, is devoted to the exploration of the relationship between Christian faith and artistic creation.
-Featuring on average one new contribution each month, the blog site is designed to stimulate interest in the capacity of imagination to express, examine, and enrich our spiritual journey.
+Featuring new contributions on a more or less monthly basis, the blog site is designed to stimulate interest in the capacity of imagination to express, examine, and enrich our spiritual journey and enhance our experience of worship.

 Daughters of the King